philipp323/FAVOR/README.md

   - [about.html](http://favorproject.somee.com/about.html) (Page which shows us and our school)
   - creation.html (Page for the Family-Group-Creation-Process)
   - app.html (Page with Features and Functionalities, such as the Task-Create-Menu)

-  I invested a lot of time in designing and styling, features will follow soon!

 ## :memo: Feature-List: